johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 - **CSS Modules:**
   - Each component has its own `.module.css` file for component-scoped styling:
-    - `App.module.css`: Layout and edit mode toggle styles
+    - `App.module.css`: Layout styles for the main App component.
+    - `AppBar.module.css`: Styles for the top application bar and its controls.
     - `ActivityCard.module.css`: Card styling and animations
     - `SymbolButton.module.css`: Button and image styles
     - `SymbolSelectionPopup.module.css`: Popup and grid layout styles